-Electric Maintenance Professions are projected to grow at a slower-than-average rate during the 2010-2020 decade with some variance in growth rate depending upon the field of specialty.
-The slowest growth for Electrical Maintenance Technicians is projected to be in the field of electrical installers and repairers of commercial and industrial equipment or transportation equipment.
-The median hourly earnings for Electric Maintenance Professions was $24.63 in 2012, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Electric maintenance professions are projected to grow at a slower-than-average rate during the 2012-2022 decade, with some variance in growth rate depending upon the field of specialty.
+The median salary for all electrical and electronic maintenance and repair professions was $51,220 in 2012, according to the U.S. Bureau of Labor Statistics (BLS).

 Some electricians enter the profession with a technical school education, but many learn their skills through 4-year apprenticeships.
 The BLS reports that most states require licensure.
 Electricians install electrical systems for home and business owners.
 Faster than average employment growth of 20% was projected by the BLS for electricians from 2012-2022.
 These professionals earned median hourly wages of $23.96 in 2012, according to the BLS.

 Although some formal training or work experience is sometimes required, broadcasting and sound engineering techs can find employment right after graduating from high school.
 These technicians operate and maintain electrical equipment used for concerts, television shows, movies and sound recordings.
 Although the employment outlook varies by specialty area, this field overall expected a 9% increase of jobs from 2012-2022, according to the BLS.
 In May 2012, sound engineering techs earned a median hourly salary of $22.27, while broadcast techs took home $18.21, the BLS reported.

 Related to Electrical Maintenance Technician: Job Duties & Employment Info